microsoft/PowerToys/doc/devdocs/modules/launcher/plugins/sys.md

 # Sys Plugin

-The Sys Plugin, as the name suggests is used to directly run Windows system commands that have been entered by the user as a query.
+As the name suggests, the Sys Plugin is used to directly run Windows system commands that have been entered by the user as a query.
 This is done by parsing the entry and validating the command, followed by executing it.

 * Shutdown
 * Restart